BrunoApparecido/UraniumUI/docs/en/themes/material/components/AutoCompleteTextField.md

 # AutoCompleteTextField
 AutoCompleteTextField is a text field that provides suggestions as you type.
+It's a powerful input control that helps users quickly find and select items from a predefined list.

 ## Usage
 AutoCompleteTextField is included in the `UraniumUI.Material.Controls` namespace.
 You should add it to your XAML like this: